pixlwave/motion-carthage/README.md

     app.carts = ['Framework']

 Run `rake` and let motion-carthage take care of everything else for you.
+Check out this [demo project](https://github.com/digitalfx/CartTest) for a working example.

 ## Contributing